Guide to Microcephaly: Causes, Symptoms, Treatment Methods, Life Expectancy, and Pictures

 After birth, the physician will measure the distance around the top of the baby's head, called the circumference, which is then compared to others of the same age and sex using the standardized growth chart.

-Depending on the child and the severity of their case of microcephaly, treatment will usually consist of supportive therapies.
-These therapies will help the child to reach their full potential.
-Occupational therapy can help children develop speech and physical coordination.
-There is also medicine available to help control hyperactivity, neuromuscular, or seizure symptoms.
+Depending on the child and the severity of the case, treatment will usually consist of supportive therapies.
+This type of therapy helps the child reach their full potential.

 Individuals with microcephaly may live a normal life span.
 In severe cases, however, babies born with the condition die in infancy.